electric-sql/electric/.changeset/large-cherries-lick.md

 "@electric-sql/client": patch
 ---

-Fix parsing issue of a column named "value" with a null value.
+Fix bug that occured when parsing column named "value" with a null value.